 Florida law requires that the Division of Highway Safety and Motor Vehicles (DHSMV) "brand" every vehicle that has been flooded, salvaged or junked.
 The title must show that the vehicle has been flood damaged.
 If the vehicle is titled in Florida, the DHSMV can confirm if it has been branded using the VIN or title number.Look for Obvious Signs of Flooding in a Used Car

 Always ask your mechanic to give a prospective buy a thorough inspection.
 Watch for:

 - New carpets in an older car.

 - Carpets that are musty or show signs of caked mud.

 - Mud or debris trapped in odd places like under the hood or in gaps in the trunk panel.

 - Visible water lines on the reflector or lens of the headlights.

 - Exposed rusty screws - unpainted metal in flooded cars will rust.

 - Rubber drain plugs that have been removed to drain floodwater.

 If you or a family member has been involved in a car accident or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.